 - A good ranking in search engine results can, therefore, allow you to receive more free traffic on your site and reach more potential customers.

 SEO for beginners: the fundamentals of the optimization process

 There are over a billion websites on the Internet.
 Search engines like Google have to analyze countless numbers of web pages when a user enters a request.
 To increase the fluidity of the search process – and return relevant results – search engines use formulas to rate websites and web pages.
 Google formulas try to determine the relevance of a given web page following a search query by a user.
-The purpose of SEO is to send signals to search engines indicating the value and relevance of a specific website.
+The purpose of white label SEO is to send signals to search engines indicating the value and relevance of a specific website.
 The more user-friendly and optimized your website, the better the ranking you will reach in search results – and the more traffic you will receive on your site.

 Once you have identified the queries to target, you can start thinking about optimizing the content of your site to improve the relevance of your search results.
 Here are some practices to follow:

 Avoid over-optimization of keywords.
 Search engines are more sophisticated today than they once were.
 A few years ago, it was possible to rank higher in search results by repeating the same expression in an exaggerated way.
 But today, search engines consider this spam; the over-optimization of keywords signaling that the quality of a web page is very poor.

 Organize your site.
 The structure of a site has a significant influence on SEO since it impacts the user experience.
 A good structure also makes it easier for search engines to “understand” and index your site more easily, thereby increasing your likelihood of achieving higher rankings in the results pages.